Jpshirey5/Local_Finds/README.md

-#local finds
+# local finds

-This application is desighned to help users broaden their nightlife routine and experience something new.
+This application is designed to help users broaden their nightlife routine and experience something new.
 It uses multiple web APIs to bring multiple applications into one.

 ## Authors